On Inverse Inertia Matrix and Contact-Force Model for Robotic Manipulators at Normal Impacts: Experimental Results Dicussion

-We overlay the regenerated contact-force profiles on the validation measurements in \figRef{fig:estimation}.
-Due to the viscoelasticity, the compression $x$ might not fully restore to zero when the restitution ends.
-According to \eqref{eq:coe_property}, the COR decreases while the contact velocity increases.
-In \figRef{fig:coe_estimation_parallel_connection}, we can find this is mostly true.
-The exception happens at the second impact configuration when the reference contact velocity is 0.08\unitVelTS.
+We overlay the model-generated contact-force profiles on the measurements in \figRef{fig:estimation}.
+Because of the viscoelasticity, the compression $x$ might not fully restore to zero by the end of the restitution phase.

+According to~\eqref{eq:coe_property}, the COR should decrease while the contact velocity increases, which is mostly true in \figRef{fig:coe_estimation_parallel_connection}.
+The exception happened at the second impact configuration when the reference contact velocity is $0.08$\unitVelTS.

-The virtual spring model in \figRef{fig:virtual_spring} can not capture the energy dissipation.
+The spring model in~\figRef{fig:virtual_spring} cannot capture the energy dissipation.
 It entirely relies on the COR to model the energy loss.
-For instance, there exists a sudden decrease of the potential energy by $\eCoefR^2 \frac{1}{2}\mass {\preImpact{\nVel}}^2$ at the moment when the compression ends \cite[Eq.~11, Fig.~3.(h)]{jia2019ijrr}.
-Due to the dashpot, we can explicitly and continuously describe the potential, kinetic, and dissipated energy along with their derivatives; see the equations in \secRef{sec:energy} and the plots in \figRef{fig:energy}.
-The following assumptions used in \cite{jia2013multiple, jia2017ijrr} are not applicable for robot impacts: (1) the potential energy $\pEnergy$ reaches the peak at the maximum contact force.
-(2) the compression restores to zero when the restitution ends.
+For instance, it relies on a sudden decrease of the potential energy by $\eCoefR^2 \frac{1}{2}\mass {\preImpact{\nVel}}^2$ when the compression phase ends~\cite[Eq.~11, Fig.~3.(h)]{jia2019ijrr}.
+Due to the dashpot, we can explicitly and continuously describe the potential, kinetic, and dissipated energy along with their derivatives; see the equations in \secRef{sec:energy} and the plots in~\figRef{fig:energy}.

-Hence, the end of the restitution (or the entire impact duration), depends on if the contact force \eqref{eq:normal_impact_force} decreases to zero.